digipolisgent/api-guidelines/Guidelines.md

 Use a new major version number to signal that support for existing clients will be deprecated in the future.
 When introducing a new major version, services MUST provide a clear upgrade path for existing clients and develop a plan for deprecation that is consistent with their business group's policies.
-Services SHOULD use a new minor version number for all other changes.
+Services SHOULD use a new minor version number for all other changes, following [SEMVER 2.0][semver2].

 Online documentation of versioned services MUST indicate the current support status of each previous API version and provide a path to the latest version.